 By James (Jase) B. Tilley III, Esq.

-Opinion By: J. Reed
+Opinion By: J. Harrell

 Jase Tilley is with Lerch Early & Brewer, where he works on a variety cases ranging from probate matters, disputes over business relations, corporate transactions, and insurance disputes.